Skip to content

 2026.04 — Present

-Self-directed platform/tooling engineering beyond day-job scope — an AI coding workflow automation framework and side projects
+Self-directed platform/tooling engineering outside work — development workflow automation framework and side projects

 Projects